k8-scalar/k8-scalar/docs/tutorial.md

 run-1500.dat  run-500.dat

 #OR: Open a shell to the minikube VM.
 #For Windows Users, execute the following commands in a regular Command Prompt App and not the Git Bash.
-You need to set the minikube binary in the Windows Path environment variable via the Control Panel.
-The Escape character in Vi is Control-C.
+#You need to set the minikube binary in the Windows Path environment variable via the Control Panel.
+#The Escape character in Vim is Control-C.
 $ minikube ssh
 $ cd /data/results/results
 $ ls